GrigorievDmitry/InteractiveBowlingProject/README.md

 Sergey Baranovsky, barsdefy@gmail.com

-* It is non commercial project up to present date* *The access to the main project code could be granted by request.
-Mail to vintskevich@phystech.edu*
+The access to the main project code and hardware specifications could be granted by a request.
+Please, mail to vintskevich@phystech.edu *
+* It is non commercial project up to present date*